ASEAN Economic Community: An Update on the Current Challenges Facing the Economic Integration

 Not everyone appears to be looking forward to the AEC 2015.
 There is at least one sector in Thailand that appears to be resistant to the liberalization of their industry.
 The Association of Thai Travel Agents (ATTA) recently expressed concern over their ability to compete with their ASEAN counterparts due to the level of English in general in comparison to other member countries.
-Tour guides in particular are concerned as it is one of the most restricted occupations under the Tourism and Guide Business Act B.E.
+Tour guides, in particular, are concerned as it is one of the most restricted occupations under the Tourism and Guide Business Act B.E.
 2542 and have enjoyed this protection for some years.

 Looking Ahead to 2015

-It appears there is still a lot of work to do in preparation of the AEC 2015.
-Both government and private sectors are working together in implementing this integration.
-However, as such an integration on this scale is unprecedented, there are naturally a number of challenges, which must be faced in order to make this single economic community possible.
+It appears there is still a lot of work to do in preparation for the AEC 2015.
+Both the government and private sectors are working together in implementing this integration.
+However, as such integration on this scale is unprecedented, there are naturally a number of challenges, which must be faced in order to make this single economic community possible.
 Many legal challenges lie ahead and it will take a certain degree of political will in each member country to forge ahead and make such changes possible.
 For some, it would be a complete makeover of the legal structure and process while for others it will only require minor amendments.
 Thailand is probably somewhere around the middle of this scale.